 Books I highly recommend…

-This year I loved reading Tiny Beautiful Things, Rising Strong, and American Icon (it’s about the campaign to turn around Ford Motor Company and I can’t recommend it enough, for leaders, managers, car aficionados, and well… basically everyone!).
+Last year I loved reading Tiny Beautiful Things, Rising Strong, and American Icon (it’s about the campaign to turn around Ford Motor Company and I can’t recommend it enough, for leaders, managers, car aficionados, and well… basically everyone!).
 The Time Traveler’s Wife is one that I love so much that I re-read it almost once a year.
 Everyone should read When Breath Becomes Air at least once.
 It’ll completely shift your perspective on health and family.
 Lastly, I’m a sucker for a good mystery or thriller!
 PS: more book recommendations and reviews here!

 Share a fun fact or strange talent.